- Products and Services

 Designed for use in both graduate and undergraduate settings, Sports Medicine and Exercise Science in Video is an essential resource for a variety of programs, including athletic training, health promotion, physical education, kinesiology/human movement, exercise physiology, nutritional science, sports medicine, sports science, and physical therapy.
 This cutting-edge, comprehensive collection covers myriad key areas, including aging, back pain, behavior modification, cancer, chronic disease management, concussions, heart health, nutrition and weight control, obesity, women’s health issues, youth sports injuries, and much more.

 More than 90 percent of the content in the collection is less than five years old, and more than 100 hours of new content are added each year.
 Quarterly updates keep users abreast of the latest developments.
 More than half of the new titles will feature the latest demonstrations of procedures, techniques, and skills.
-For example, in 2013 the collection will grow to include Move to Improve.
-This brand-new series developed by Healthy Learning and the YMCA demonstrates movement and exercise training techniques, class management and design, and motivation, along with other movement science topics.
+For example, the collection includes Move to Improve, a brand-new series developed by Healthy Learning and the YMCA that demonstrates movement and exercise training techniques, class management and design, and motivation, along with other movement science topics.

 Content in the collection has been approved for educational use by several prestigious professional organizations, including the American College of Sports Medicine, the National Athletic Trainers Association, the American Medical Society for Sports Medicine, the American Council on Exercise, the National Strength and Conditioning Association, and the Medical Fitness Association.